pthom/fiatlight_doc/intro_source.md

 *Expressive Code, Instant Applications*

-Fiatlight **bridges the gap between code and UI**, allowing you to turn ideas into **fully functional applications in minutes**.
+Fiatlight **bridges the gap between code and UI**, allowing you to turn ideas into **fully functional prototypes in minutes**.
 It **automates UI generation** for functions and structured data, making prototyping and fine-tuning faster and easier.

 > *For technical readers:*
 >